A monetary system whose ordinary commercial operation generates continuous, non-speculative Bitcoin acquisition at spot.

 Maturity requires two conditions to be met simultaneously: the saver's ₿C return target has been reached, and the treasury's BTC position on that specific bond covers the payout plus a minimum profit margin.
 This dual condition means the issuing treasury never pays out at a loss.
 It is not a guarantee backed by a promise, but the structural definition of the maturity event itself.

 The return is fixed at purchase.
 The timeline is variable.
 Backtesting against historical data produces predictable relationships between return tier and expected wait.
 The consumer sees a progress bar and a dynamically updated estimate.
 At maturity, the payout is delivered in ₿USD, not fiat.
 The saver can spend it, convert to fiat, or roll into a new position.
 Auto-reinvestment into a new ₿OND at the current ₿C price is the default.
 No Bitcoin is sold.
-The matured tokens are recycled into a new savings position, and the cycle begins again.
+The matured ₿OND is recycled into a new savings position, and the cycle begins again.
 The saver's capital compounds inside the Bitcoin ecosystem without ever exiting to fiat, without triggering a reserve liquidation, and without requiring any action.
 Every ₿OND that auto-reinvests is capital that stays in the system, reducing fiat redemption pressure and deepening the reserve over time.

 ₿ILL: A Capital Markets Instrument